RobDavenport/3d_next/notes.md

   - Reject triangle if its lowest Z is higher than tiles
 - Use Mesh Shader instead of Vertex Shader, option to include Triangle Components
 - Consider reworking Shader Input Parameters (support Vec, Mat) instead of [f32; N]
 - Separate geometry and fragment stages
+- Consider a "render pass" with a command buffer
 - Reconsider tiled rendering (last attempt was too slow)
 - Deferred Rendering?

 ---
 Helmet Model Textures